NanoComp/meep/doc/docs/FAQ.md

 ### Why are the fields blowing up in my simulation?

-Instability in the fields is likely due to one of three causes: (1) [PML](Python_User_Interface.md#pml) overlapping dispersive materials based on a [Drude-Lorentzian susceptibility](Python_User_Interface.md#lorentziansusceptibility) and the presence of [backward-wave modes](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.79.065601) (fix: replace the PML with an [Absorber](Python_User_Interface.md#absorber)), (2) the frequency of a Lorentzian susceptibility term is too high relative to the grid discretization (fix: increase the resolution and/or turn off subpixel smothing and/or reduce the Courant factor), or (3) a material with a wavelength-independent negative real permittivity which violates the [Kramers-Kroning relation](https://en.wikipedia.org/wiki/Kramers%E2%80%93Kronig_relations) as well as [von Neumann stability](https://en.wikipedia.org/wiki/Von_Neumann_stability_analysis) (fix: [fit the permittivity to a broadband Drude-Lorentzian susceptibility](#how-do-i-import-n-and-k-values-into-meep)).
+Instability in the fields is likely due to one of three causes: (1) [PML](Python_User_Interface.md#pml) overlapping dispersive materials based on a [Drude-Lorentzian susceptibility](Python_User_Interface.md#lorentziansusceptibility) in the presence of [backward-wave modes](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.79.065601) (fix: replace the PML with an [Absorber](Python_User_Interface.md#absorber)), (2) the frequency of a Lorentzian susceptibility term is too high relative to the grid discretization (fix: increase the resolution and/or turn off subpixel smothing and/or reduce the Courant factor), or (3) a material with a [wavelength-independent negative real permittivity](#why-does-my-simulation-diverge-if-0) (fix: [fit the permittivity to a broadband Drude-Lorentzian susceptibility](#how-do-i-import-n-and-k-values-into-meep)).

 ### Does Meep support importing GDSII files?